12 Steps to Choosing the Perfect Archery Instructor

 Communication and Engagement

-Regardless of whether you’re shooting the archery bow for fun or prepping for the Olympics, your instructor should have proper communication skills to keep you engaged and entertained.
+Whether you’re shooting the archery bow for fun or prepping for the Olympics, your instructor should have proper communication skills to keep you engaged and entertained.
 Archery is supposed to be fun, so the instructor certainly shouldn’t bore you.
-It’s still crucial to stay engaged and pay close attention to the archery target and teacher.
+Staying engaged and paying close attention to the archery target and teacher is still crucial.

 -